GrohTech/GrohTech/README.md

    * [Twitter](https://twitter.com/GrohTech "Twitter Profile")

 ## LIFE HIGHLIGHTS
-1. Moved to England for love (Luckily, it panned out!)
+1. Nannied in England
 2. Taught English in China for a year
-3. Hiked 1,800 miles of the Appalachian Trail, in one go
+3. Hiked 1,800 miles of the Appalachian Trail
 4. Relearned how to rollerblade

 ## TECHNOLOGIES I USE